brenopelegrin/physicsjs/api/README.md

 curl -X GET https://<server_ip>:<server_port>/simulate/mov3d -H 'Content-Type: application/json' -d '{"mass": 1.0,"drag": true,"dt": 0.001,"radius": 0.2,"r0": [0,0,0],"v0": [10,10,0]}'
 ```
 It will return a json response with the resulting data.
-Note: r, v, a, w, alpha are arrays of the 3-dimension vector of each observable: r stands for position vector, v for velocity vector, a for linear acceleration vector, alpha for angular acceleration vector, w for angular velocity vector.
-Finally, t is an array of the discrete time of each step.

 ```javascript
 {